|

 What success says about you

+The views expressed in this post are solely those of the author and do not represent the views of ACUPA or Purdue University.
 At the end of your career, when you look back on it, what must have been present for you to feel as though you were successful?
 This is a job interview question I have asked various candidates over the years.
 I think the answer can be very telling of the person’s values and work ethic.

 A common theme among the answers I hear is a feeling that they have made a difference.
 In my experience working in higher education for a dozen or so years, this theme tends to be common among anyone who works at a college or university—from faculty and administrators to groundskeepers and food service workers.
 It takes the efforts of everyone working on a campus to help our students succeed.
 Some jobs may have more direct contact with students, but other jobs, like policy administrators, work behind the scenes to keep the infrastructure in place.
 In doing so, we contribute to student success as well.